-The General Fund adopted budget includes approximately \$100 million in expenditures to cover the cost of a 2.5% salary increase for nearly all employees, reflecting the tentative agreement between the District and United Teachers of Los Angeles (the "UTLA").
-The employee health benefit package will also increase by 1% under the tentative agreement.
-See "DISTRICT GENERAL INFORMATION- Collective Bargaining."
+The General Fund adopted budget includes approximately \$100 million in expenditures to cover the cost of a 2.5% salary increase for nearly all employees, reflecting the tentative agreement between the District and United Teachers of Los Angeles (the "UTLA") entered into on November 22, 2005.
+The tentative agreement also included a 1% increase in employee health benefits.
+See "DISTRICT FINANCIAL INFORMATION-Collective Bargaining."